 #4.
 ABC News (Australia): Hexagon Map with Click Interactivity

-ABC Australia provides a hexagon cartogram similar to The Independent’s.
+Australian ABC News provides a hexagon cartogram similar to The Independent’s.
 The differences lie in the details.
 ABC News’s map displays state abbreviations as labels and shows nothing when hovering.
 However, clicking on a state reveals more about its results, including votes and percentages for the two leaders.

 Data source: AP.